Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 | Divorced | 2007, after 22 years |

 When Christopher Atkins was cast in The Blue Lagoon in 1979, he was a sailing instructor with no acting experience.
-He beat roughly 4,000 other actors for the role of Richard Lestrange, a teenage boy stranded on a tropical island who grows up alongside Brooke Shields’ character.
-The film was a massive commercial success and culturally significant for its frank treatment of adolescent sexuality and its visual approach to its subject matter.
+He beat roughly 4,000 other actors for the role of Richard Lestrange, a teenage boy stranded on a tropical island who grows up alongside Brooke Shields.
+The film was a massive commercial success.
 Atkins became, practically overnight, one of the most recognized young actors on the planet.

-That fame is what Lyn Barron stepped into when she married him.
-Their Sydney wedding in 1985 was not a quiet private affair in media terms.
-It joined two people who were both recognizable public figures in their respective markets, at a time when the entertainment press in both Australia and the United States covered celebrity marriages with intense appetite.
+That fame is what Lyn stepped into when she married him in 1985.
+Their wedding was not a quiet private affair in media terms.
+It joined two people who were both recognizable in their respective markets at a time when the entertainment press in both Australia and the United States covered celebrity marriages with intense appetite.

 Children: Grant and Brittney Bomann